 s

-What it is: Partner with a local restaurant that donates a percentage of sales from your school’s supporters.
+What it is: Partner with a local restaurant that donates a percentage of sales from your supporters.

 s

-Best for: Schools with strong parent networks.
+Best for: Schools with active parent networks and community ties.

 s